dnp3/opendnp3-guide/docs/api/masters.md

 ### IMasterApplication

 The 3rd parameter in the call to `AddMaster(...)` is a user-defined interface called `IMasterApplication`.
-It contains inherits from two sub-interfaces `ILinkListener` and `IUTCTimeSource` as well as adding a number of methods that are master specific.
+It inherits from two sub-interfaces `ILinkListener` and `IUTCTimeSource` as well as adding a number of methods that are master specific.